WelshieGD/terraform-learnings/Git/008_Branching.md

 ## Review \ Update code in Feature branch following feedback

+### Comments

+### Suggestions

 ## Get Pull Request Approved \ Merge Feature branch into main branch

 At some point, each developer's branch needs to be merged into a common branch, like main.
 As projects scale, there can be many merges that need to happen, and it becomes increasingly important to track and review each merge.

-Needing to keep track of multiple changes to a project is where pull requests come i
+### Create a merge commit
+Add all of the commits to the base branch.

+### Squash and Merge
+Take all of your commits and combine them into one when added to base branch.
+This option can help you keep your repository history more readable and organized.

 ## Delete branch